paintswithcode/freeCodeCamp/py4e/nbPythonForEverybody.md

     firstprog.py

-### Introduction: Hardware Architecture
+### 02 Introduction: Hardware Architecture
 * CPU = microprocessor (MPU) = brains, fast, seeking instructions
 * Memory stick (RAM) = very fast memory, lost when power 0 *Software runs on CPU + RAM
 	* CPU runs hot because so fast.
 	* Microprocessors are essentially same architecture as CPU, but all the capacitors, resistors, transistors are micro-rendered 3D using photographic printing technology.

-### Introduction: Python as a Language
+### 03 Introduction: Python as a Language

-Introduction: Elements of Python
+### 04 Introduction: Elements of Python

+### 05 Variables, Expressions, and Statements
+Python is case-sensitive.
+Name your variables accordingly.
+Avoid case as a differentiator.
+Prefer to use underscores  instead of camelCase - pretty common.

+Name well for remembering what a variable is for, rather than name length.
+However, don't mistakenly apply more intelligence to the system because of meaningful (to you) variable names.

+### 06 Intermediate Expressions
+* Integer division always produces a decimal result (Python 3).
+* Power is ** so 2***3 = 8
+* Remainder (mod) % so 10 % 3 = 1

+Python command formats:
+*type(x)* will tell you type
+*print(x)* will output
+*float(x)* turns x from an int to a float *input('Question?')* returns a string (the response) *# comments*
+*handle = open(name, 'r')* opens a file (in read mode?)

+07 Conditional Execution
+* No tabs (to avoid indentation errors).
+Use spaces only.
+Make sure your text editor options are set for this re: Python files.

+08 More Conditional Structures
 Not Passed
-Variables, Expressions, and Statements
+09 Python Functions
 Not Passed
-Intermediate Expressions
-Not Passed
-Conditional Execution
-Not Passed
-More Conditional Structures
-Not Passed
-Python Functions
-Not Passed
-Build your own Functions
+10 Build your own Functions
 Not Passed
 Loops and Iterations
 Not Passed